Mobile vaccine clinics in Long Beach hope to bridge vaccine disparity for elder residents in underserved communities

 This difference in size is something Sharon Diggs-Jackson believes is a crucial part of the overall vaccination plan, adding accessibility for many seniors.

-“What they’re doing at the convention center and at some of the other larger facilities are great […] but not everybody is going to be able to get to those facilities, she said.”
+“What they’re doing at the convention center and at some of the other larger facilities are great […] but not everybody is going to be able to get to those facilities,” she said.

-Diggs-Jackson and her organization, Elite Skills Development, helped organize a mobile vaccine clinic at St. Mark’s Baptist Church located in the 90813 zip code, which currently has the second-highest coronavirus infection rate, focusing on reaching Black elders on Feb.
+Diggs-Jackson and her organization, Elite Skills Development, helped organize a mobile vaccine clinic at St. Mark Baptist Church located in the 90813 zip code, which currently has the second-highest coronavirus infection rate, focusing on reaching Black elders on Feb.
 10.

 Also involved were the Minister’s Alliance and the NAACP in partnership with District 6 Councilmember Suely Saro.